RusselCS/NB-DNS-DOCS/shopping-list.md

 Underflow [1 EB] - If a failed roll has three or more 1's, count it as a partial success instead.

 **1000z:**
-ZeroKnuckle [Impact | 3 Damage | Close] If you delete an enemy with this, you can use their element for a downshifted Affinity roll.
-(Slow)
-Mole [Summon | Close] Summons a mole which digs a tunnel to a simple, nearby destination.
-(Slow)
-StickyStick [Thrown | 2 Damage | Near] Tosses a 10-foot pole.
-Sticks to whatever it hits; difficult to break.
-(Awkward)

 ProgBody [1 EB] - Your NetNavi appears like a Mr. Prog!
 (Hat of your choice optional).
 SignPost [1 EB] - You can leave a sign, similar to a BBS post, anywhere in the net.